 Cloud App Metadata

 For different cloud applications, the metadata-related behavior is different.
-For some applications, like Salesforce or Dynamics CRM metadata can be customized, and Skyvia can see these customizations by default.
+For some applications, like Salesforce or Dynamics 365 metadata can be customized, and Skyvia can see these customizations by default.
 For other cloud applications, custom objects and fields can be added, but querying them takes more time and reduces performance.
 In order to access these custom fields, you may need to explicitly set corresponding options while creating or editing a connection.
-For example, NetSuite, MailChimp, or Salesforce Marketing Cloud connections have corresponding settings in their connection editors.
+For example, NetSuite, Mailchimp, or Salesforce Marketing Cloud connections have corresponding settings in their connection editors.

 Retrieving metadata from a cloud application can be a slow process.
 In order to avoid re-reading metadata each time, Skyvia caches cloud app metadata.
 So, once it retrieves metadata, it works with metadata cache, and it won’t detect metadata changes.
 To see metadata changes, you will need to clear the metadata cache.
 For more information on how to configure metadata cache, read the Metadata Cache topic.

 Some cloud apps don’t support metadata customizations at all, and their metadata is constant.
 Some support customization, but Skyvia can work only with their predefined objects and fields.
 For such data sources, metadata information is not read from the data source itself.
-It is considered constant and is predefined on Skyvia itself.
+It is considered constant and is predefined in Skyvia itself.

 Connecting to Local Databases